AleDenshi/comfy.guide/content/server/i2p-daemon.md

 author: "David Uhden"
 ---

-I2P, also known as the "Invisible Internet Project," is a decentralized anonymizing network designed to protect users' privacy and anonymity.
-All communications through I2P are anonymous, meaning participants do not reveal their real IP addresses to each other, and are end-to-end encrypted.
-I2P uses "[garlic routing](https://geti2p.net/en/docs/how/garlic-routing)", a technique that bundles multiple messages together into a single encrypted packet.
-This offers advantages over onion routing by increasing the efficiency and security of the network, as it is harder for adversaries to correlate packets and trace them back to their source.
+I2P, also known as the Invisible Internet Project, is a decentralized anonymizing network designed to protect the privacy and anonymity of its users.
+Like Tor, I2P encrypts data through multiple layers and routes it through multiple nodes, with each node in the network decrypting one layer to reveal the next destination, thus hiding the origin and content of the data from intermediate nodes.
+The key difference with Tor is the way it handles data packets: Tor sends individual messages in separate packets, while I2P bundles multiple messages into a single packet.
+This technique, called [garlic routing](https://geti2p.net/en/docs/how/garlic-routing), can be thought of as an extension of the onion routing used by Tor.
+Garlic routing makes it harder for adversaries to perform traffic analysis and correlate packets to trace them back to their origin.

 I2Pd, also known as the "I2P Daemon", is an alternative implementation of the I2P router written in C++.
 Unlike the standard I2P implementation written in Java, I2Pd is designed to be lightweight and resource efficient.
 I2Pd maintains compatibility with the I2P network, allowing users to access the same services and benefits while providing a better performance.

-## Differences Between Tor and I2P
+## Other Differences Between Tor and I2P

 1. **Network Structure**:
    - **Tor**: Uses a centralized directory system to manage and maintain the network.
 This directory helps users find nodes and establish circuits for their traffic.